rs1-es/aws-serverless-screenshot/README.md

 # aws-serverless-screenshot
 ## Website screenshot API with AWS, Puppeteer, and Serverless Framework

-Simple screenshot utility using Puppeteer on AWS Lambda, API Gateway with Serverless Framework.
+Take screenshots of webpages using Puppeteer on AWS Lambda, with API Gateway and Serverless Framework.

 ## Steps